 Pain…it’s a gift.
 How do we know this?
 When we identify with the Lover of our souls who walks with us through life, and who never abandons us during even our toughest moments, we know even these agonizing moments He guided us through will become a blessing and a calling to minister.
 As He sends us to bind up broken hearts, we can thank Him for the pain.

-What is a painful situation you’ve experienced?
-Has God called you to minister to people in this same area?
+What is a painful situation you’ve experienced that God has called you to minister to people in this same area?

 Father God, please cause my challenging experiences to bring me closer to You.
 As I lean into You, I pray that You will fully equip me to minister to the people You put in my life who have struggled in similar ways.
 Work through me to pull hurting people closer to Your light.